dvconsultores/MockbaManual/docs/trading_signal_analysis.md

-# Trading Signal Generation and Analysis
+# Trading Signal and Analysis

 ## Overview